makersacademy/takeaway-challenge/README.md

 ## How I built it ##

-I used a TDD approach to build this programme, using the provided user stories to create a domain model diagram, feature tests and unit tests which drove the code I wrote.
+I used a TDD approach to build this programme, using the provided user stories to create a domain model diagram, and feature tests and then eventually unit tests which drove the code I wrote.

 ### User Stories ###